Byron/gitoxide/README.md

 Both terms are coming from the `git` implementation itself, even though it won't necessarily point out which commands are plumbing and which are porcelain.
-The term *plumbing* refers to lower-level, more rarely used commands that complement porcelain by being invoked by it or for special use cases.
+The term *plumbing* refers to lower-level, more rarely used commands that complement porcelain by being invoked by it or for certain use cases.
 The term *porcelain* refers to those with a decent user experience, they are primarily intended for use by humans.

 In any case, both types of programs must self-document their capabilities using through the `--help` flag.

-From there, we can derive a few rules to try to adhere to:
+From there, we can derive a few rules to try adhere to:

 ### Plumbing